-Losing the extra pounds hidden your under heavy winter coat requires you to trade in your ice cream cones for summer fruits.
+Losing a few extra pounds requires that you to trade in your ice cream cones for summer fruits.
 Fruits are naturally sweet.
-They are also the most nutritious, best tasting and least expensive when harvested in-season.
+They are also the most nutritious, best tasting, and least expensive when harvested in-season.
 The best fruits for weight loss are those that can make you feel full without weighting you down with calories.
 You should look for fruits that contain only minimal calories per serving.
 Weight loss fruits should also be high in fiber, vitamins and minerals, which can promote faster metabolism.
 Below is a list of 5 summer fruits that can help load you with nutrition and get your body in shape.

 Strawberries is one of the must-eat fruits for weight loss.
 They pack significant amounts of nutrition into very few calories.
 One cup of strawberries has only about 50 calories, but you get 3 grams of fiber out of them which accounts for over 12% of your daily fiber need.
 The high fiber content makes strawberries extra filling.
 Having just a few strawberries can keep your stomach full for a long time.
 Strawberries are also a great source of vitamin C, folate, potassium and manganese.
 These nutrients can all help boost your metabolic rate so that your body becomes more efficient in burning calories.